julianlin/user_account_app/README.md

 1. Login
 - Users are able to login to the app using their email and password.
 2. Reset Password
 - Users are able to change their password if they have forgotten it.
-Usually, we would send a reset link to their email or phone, but to simplify things, we’ll just send users directly to the reset link once they request a password change.
+Usually, I would send a reset link to their email or phone, but to simplify things, I just send users directly to the reset link once they request a password change.
 The reset link should be generated when requested and not be guessable, but again, in the interest of simplicity, we will make the reset link: “/reset_password/<email address>”
 3. Edit Account
 - Users are able to see and change their account information including name, email, and phone number.
 Password can be changed using the reset password feature.
 4. Navigation Bar